 What happens next?

-If your application is successful, your documents will be returned to you by post within around 8 weeks if you use the standard service.
-Your passport and supporting documents should arrive first, then you should receive your Biometric Residence Permit around one week later.
+You will normally receive a decision within 8 weeks if you use the standard service.
 If you use the Priority or Premium application service you will receive the documents much sooner.

 If your visa application is refused you will receive a Refusal Notice, explaining the reasons why.
 Please send a scanned copy of the Refusal Notice to studentimmigration@hope.ac.uk.
 We will assess the refusal of your visa application and advise you further.
 Please note, a CAS can only be used once; if your visa application is refused you cannot use the same to make a new application.